 Rosalie Adams said in part, "Peafowl are easy to keep and breed.
 The India Blue and its mutations are best if you are located in a colder climate.
 The Green Peafowl are more tropical and need to go inside during cold weather.
 Many people have let their India Blues roam about freely but we keep ours in pens.
 We really enjoy the articles on peafowl in the Game Bird Gazette."Clutch sizes in my Blue Peafowl range from about 4 - 9 buff to pale creamy white eggs which take about 27-29 days to hatch.
 The Green Peafowl lays 4-6 eggs in a clutch with an incubation period of 28 days.
 They eggs are somewhat larger in size tha those of the more common India Blue Peafowl.
 Peafowl are pheasants so you can have them shipped to you through the post office."
 There is terrific information on peafowl coming out in the very next edition of the Gazette!

 From Debbie Rosen, "I visited the Michigan State University web site and some of the other state university poultry sites looking for info (and reliable sources for birds) on how to get started raising ducks, pheasants, chukars and quail.
 At the university website, it says the Gazette has all the information required to raise game birds.
-We subscribed to the magazine and are very happy with it.
+We subscribed to the magazine and love it.
 The magazine is a fantastic source for eggs, chicks, breeder birds, incubators.
-I've also purchased some of the good books and the vionate vitamin supplement at the Gamebird.com webstore.
-This has been helpful -- the birds love it!
-What a wonderful business or hobby… especially for the kids!"
+What wonderful business or hobby this is … and a great learning experience for the kids!"

 Game Bird Gazette Main Page